The Trouble With Usage-Based SaaS Pricing

 This is the big one.
 For customers, usage-based pricing is supposed to keep costs low and make it easier and cheaper to switch to a new platform.
 That’s fine if your usage stays at a low, steady rate — but what about usage spikes?

 We’ve heard horror stories about small-time developers whose app goes viral, and who suddenly find themselves hit with huge cloud-service bills they weren’t anticipating.
 Similar stories play out at larger organizations, too: the added value of low, usage-based pricing benefits can evaporate when teams are confronted with unplanned variable monthly costs.
-Furthermore, such pricing makes it harder to budget.
+Furthermore, such pricing makes it harder to budget — which is why many teams turn to a funding comparison calculator to evaluate their options.

 Less stickiness